Register as a sole trader with HMRC: step-by-step guide

 Advantages of being a sole trader

-- There are fewer reporting requirements than other business structures
+- meet fewer reporting requirements than other business structures

 Disadvantages of being a sole trader

-- The debts and liabilities are your personal responsibility and this may put your personal assets at risk if the business fails
+- bear personal responsibility for all business debts, putting your personal assets at risk if the business fails

-- You're responsible for the pension contributions for yourself and any employees
+- manage pension contributions for yourself and any employees you hire

 When do you need to register as a sole trader?